kushal7201/GDSC-FOSS/README.md

 ## Task-1 Steps

-1. On the `main` branch, add the name of your favorite food to the first line of a designated text file.
+1. On your created branch, add the name of your favorite food to the first line of a designated text file.
    - **Commit:** Save this change with a commit message, such as `"Added favorite food"`.

-2. Create a new branch named `feature`, using the `main` branch as the base.
+2. Create a new branch named `second_branch`, using the initial branch as the base.

-3. On the `feature` branch, add the name of your dream company on the second line of the same text file.
+3. On the `second_branch` branch, add the name of your dream company on the second line of the same text file.
    - **Commit:** Save this change with a commit message, like `"Added dream company"`.

-4. Switch back to the `main` branch and add the name of your city on the second line, just below your favorite food.
+4. Switch back to the initial branch and add the name of your city on the second line, just below your favorite food.

-5. Commit this change on the `main` branch with a message such as `"Added city name"`.
+5. Commit this change on your initial branch with a message such as `"Added city name"`.

-6. Merge the `feature` branch into the `main` branch.
+6. Merge the `second_branch` branch into your initial branch.

 7. Resolve any merge conflicts that arise during the merge process.
 The final format of the file should be:
    - **First line:** Favorite food